NVIDIA/Megatron-LM/tools/openwebtext/README.md

 ```
 python cleanup_dataset.py <input data file> <output cleaned data filename>
 ```
-Addingtional cleanup (e.g. remove documents less than 512 characters or dataset specific cleaning like stories, realnews datasets) can be done using `cleanup_fix_dataset.py`.
-Program arguments have the details.
+Additional cleanup (e.g. remove documents less than 512 characters or dataset specific cleaning like stories, realnews datasets) can be done using `cleanup_fix_dataset.py`.
+More details can be found by running `python cleanup_fix_dataset.py --help`.
 2. Using LSH, find possible duplicates and store then in a file for later processing.
 The code supports saving and loading fingerprints for recurrent deduplications, and is also multithreaded for faster processing.
-More details are can be found at the arguments.
+More details are can be found by `python find_duplicate.py --help`.
 ```
 python find_duplicates.py --inputs <pairlist list of input cleaned data files and keys, e.g. cc.json cc_id news.json news_id> --output <output possible duplicate urls filename>
 ```